lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ### Object Dependencies should point Towards the Centre

 In the Clean Architecture, object dependencies can only be explicit in one direction - towards the centre.
 This is shown in the diagram by the dependency arrow pointing inward.
-A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
-All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol (in Swift, interface, in Java) must be used.
+A class in a layer closer to the centre is not allowed know the name of a class in a layer closer to the outside.

 All dependencies going in a direction away from the centre must be implemented as a dependency inversion.
-The inversion is implemented as a protocol and the object has to be injected into the layer.
-This works great for testing.
+The inversion is implemented as a protocol and the dependent object must to be injected into the layer.
+This is great for testing.

 The *Flow of control* diagram, on the right, shows the implementation of a dependency inversion where the Presenter implements the UseCaseOutput, which is produced by the UseCase.
-This makes it so that the UseCase has no idea who where it is sending its output.
+This implementation makes it so that the UseCase has no idea who where it is sending its output.
 The relationship between the UI and the PresenterOutput is analogous.

 ### Copy Data Values